Foo Hai Ch'an Monastery: Guest House and Teaching Centre

 Inside the main entrance, to the immediate right side, there is a five-storey above-ground teaching centre, library and guest house building with toilets.

 Singapore Bodhi Tree

 Singapore Bodhi Tree is a sacred Bodhi Tree, between the main monastery building and pagoda.
 It is a gift given to the monastery by the then visiting president of Sri Lanka.
 It comes from the cutting of Jaya Sri Maha Bodhi tree (planted at Anuradhapura in 288 BC, by king Ashoka's eldest daughter Sangamitta) after taking a sapling cutting from the original UNESCO World Heritage Site Bodhi Tree at Bodh Gaya in India under which Buddha attained the enlightenment.

 Foo Hai Ch'an Columbarium

 Foo Hai Ch'an Columbarium, housing urns containing ashes of cremated deceased people, lies in the basement under the pagoda and guest house building.

+Bodhi tree

+Foo Hai Ch'an Monastery, houses a revered Bodhi tree propagated from a branch of the Indian Bodh Gaya Bodhi Tree.
+The sacred Bodhi tree at Foo Hai Ch'an Monastery, from sacred saplings gifted from Sri Lanka's historic Jaya Sri Maha Bodhi lineage, during an official state visit by a President of Sri Lanka.

 Incident

 In 2007, the abbot, Shi Ming Yi, was investigated for misappropriating funds and giving false information.
 He was subsequently convicted in 2009 and imprisoned in 2010 after his appeal failed.
 The Commissioner of Charities suspended him from decision-making positions in Foo Hai Ch'an Monastery and other related organisations.